jgon/hacking-with-swift-project-12-saving-user-data/README.md

-# Hacking with Swift - Project 12 - UICollectionViews
+# Hacking with Swift - Project 12 - Saving user settings

 How to save user settings and data for later use.